Frequently Asked Questions (F.A.Q.)

 Where does the drinking water come from?

 Potable water comes from 150-foot-deep wells located on the town property that draw from the sandstone aquifer.
 We are fortunate to have a source of high-quality drinking water that requires minimal treatment to meet and exceed safety standards.

 The Town & Country’s treatment plant at Babcock Ranch reclaims 100% of all wastewater to reuse for irrigation.
 The treated wastewater is blended with lake water and distributed through the reused water distribution lines that run throughout the community.

 Will the banks of the lakes (common areas vs. residential) remain as they are, or will there be vegetation planted?

-Yes, there will be.
-For erosion, filtration and providing a habitat for the fish.
+Yes, there will be vegetation planted.
+This will help with erosion, filtration and provides a habitat for the fish.

 What is the purpose of the “rain gardens” and “filter marshes” that are part of the community landscape?

 The purpose is to mirror the filtering qualities of marshlands.
 In doing so we are both reducing the quantity and improving the quality of water flowing on to our neighbors

 Trash service is provided by Ecologic Waste Management.